ToF-/Ladder/README.md

 - *grape grace brace bract brant brunt bruit fruit*

-In this kata, you are given a list of words, such as [this one](http://www-personal.umich.edu/~jlawler/wordlist.html), and your job is to write a program that prints the shortest word ladder between two given words.
+In this kata, you are given a list of words, such as [this one](http://www-personal.umich.edu/~jlawler/wordlist.html), and your job is to write a program that prints as short a ladder as possible between two given words.

 The program will read 3 arguments on the command line: